tommasogalli/JSPHPer/README.md

 **Fun Fact & Disclaimer**

-I haven't code for a while so, while I designed the blot flow, all the code here is actually being written by GPT4 itself.
+I haven't code for a while so, while I designed JSPHPer flow, all the code here is actually being written by GPT4 itself.
 I just asked how I wanted this to work and guided GPT into writing the code and debugging.

 This is not meant to be something serious, just something you can play with to understand a bit how Embedding works.